 Reducing the traffic volume by using the caching mechanism in CCN has a positive effect on the monetary cost of ISPs.
 In general, ISPs have transit links for ensuring connectivity to the whole Internet.
 The monetary cost of a link (referred to as the transit cost below) is generally determined by the amount of traffic traversing the link.
-In CCN, when the CCN router that has the requested content exists in the ISP to which the end user belongs, no transit cost are incurred.
-Therefore, CCN can reduce transit cost through employing the caching mechanism.
+In CCN, when the CCN router that has the requested content cached in the ISP to which the end user belongs, no transit cost is incurred.
+In a situation that the content is not originated in ISP, it means the CCN can reduce transit cost through employing the caching mechanism.
 The reduction in the transit cost increases as the cache hit ratio increases.
 In general, higher hit ratios can be achieved by introducing larger storage.
 However, the memory space in the CS is relatively small compared to the amount of content required by the end users because the CS is located in the router and should offer shorter access times compared to end-host-based caching mechanisms like Web proxy servers.
 According to [2], when DRAM memory is used, it is expected that each CCN router may have a CS size of only about 10 GB.